Averydo23/Problem_set_2/README.md

 ## Key Findings

 - **Refund & Customer Service** is the dominant complaint across all brands (524 reviews)
-- **Zara** has the highest refund concentration — 85 reviews in a single topic
+- **Zara** has the highest refund concentration (85 reviews in a single topic)
 - **RiverIsland** has the worst Customer Service score (67 classified complaints)
-- **Missguided** shows the highest Return Costs & Boycott signal — worsened post-SHEIN acquisition
+- **Missguided** shows the highest Return Costs & Boycott signal, which is worsened after SHEIN acquisition
-- **Next** is the best performer — only 10 classified complaint reviews, no dominant theme
+- **Next** is the best performer with only 10 classified complaint reviews, no dominant theme

 ---